arkopaldas/Trajectory/Experiments/README.md

+# Introduction

+This folder contains -

-# Unicycle Model Trajectory Finding Experiment
+## Unicycle Model Trajectory Finding Experiment

 Trajectory finding using unicycle model.
 There is a heading orientation with a common velocity for both the axes.